Average Monthly Student Loan Payment

 The average student loan payment varies across factors, including:

-The average student loan payment for borrowers who recently completed any undergraduate program — including a bachelor’s, associate, or undergraduate certificate — is $260.Note Reference [1]
+The average monthly student loan payment for borrowers who recently completed any undergraduate program — such as a bachelor’s, associate, or undergraduate certificate — is $289.Note Reference [1],Note Reference [2]

 Graduate programs tend to cost more.
-So, grad student borrowers take out higher loan amounts and have higher monthly payments over the standard loan term.
+So, on average, grad student borrowers take out higher loan amounts and have higher monthly payments over the standard loan term.

 Average Student Loan Payment by Degree

-Program TypeAverage Cumulative Debt at Graduation (Federal Loans Only)Average Monthly Student Loan Payment on Standard Repayment Plan
+Program TypeAverage Debt at Graduation (Federal Loans Only)Average Monthly Student Loan Payment on Standard Repayment Plan

 Bachelor’s degree-holders from private for-profit colleges tend to have higher federal student loan payments than those from public or private nonprofit schools.
-On average, their monthly payments are roughly $130 more than graduates of public colleges.
+On average, they pay $145 more per month than graduates of public colleges.

 Average Federal Student Loan Payment by School Type (Bachelor’s Completers)